 Pair this protein with the sides you already have prepared and it will be delicious!
 Make extra so you can take to work the next day.

 Note: If you have extra time, you can also marinate and/or prepare your protein portion on the weekends.
-See these examples: Cumin Coriander Fish or Lamb Kabobs (can replace lamb with ground turkey for a lighter dish)
+See these examples: Cumin Coriander Fish or Lamb Kabobs: A great choice to help avoid holiday weight gain (can replace lamb with ground turkey for a lighter dish).

 Imagine if you came home from work to Cumin Coriander Fish, Yellow Lentils and Roasted Vegetables!
 How much easier would it be for you to lose weight?